alexandretalbert/alexandretalbert/ebanx_one_one.md

 - Padronização packages

 ## GEICY
-- Help Request Form Process
+- Help Request Form Process and Squads
-- Squads org
 - AI (Devin for TPMs)
-- Capacity (let's build a summery)
+- Help on ensure the proper process and visibility during execution (delivery progress)
+- Team has a good level of autonomy in execution.
+My feedback would be how do you expose them gradually (communication victories for example)

 ## SERGIO